PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 Think of CTI as your digital watchdog 🐕—but without the 2 a.m. barking.
 It keeps an eye on potential dangers and alerts you before things get out of hand.
 The best part?
 You can start small and grow your CTI program as your business evolves.

 In this guide, I’ll show small and medium-sized business owners how to set up a basic CTI program tailored to protect their companies from cyber threats.

+If you’re new to email authentication or sending best practices, check out my post on [Mastering DKIM: Google’s New Email Authentication Rules for 2024 Explained](/Mastering_DKIM_Google_Email_Authentication_Rules_2024/).

 ## Understanding Cyber Threat Intelligence